StudioDeTelevision/admiraljs/README.md

 ## Use as a standalone webapp

-AdmiralJS was developped as a clientside webapp.
+AdmiralJS was developped as a client-side webapp.

-It also may be used standalone - independently from the express server
+It may also be used standalone - independently from the express server
 - download latest and pick the app in the admiraljs folder
 - configure for your own restful api server (see webapp configuration)